Huntly Castle: A fatal football match

-An early description of the death of George Gordon, 5th Earl of Huntly in 1576, compiled by Richard Bannatyne gives some details of how the castle was used.
-The Earl suffered a stroke, or a collapse caused by food poisoning, while playing football outside the Castle on the Green.
-He was taken through the outer gate to his bedchamber in the round tower of the palace block, which was then called the "New Warke of Strathbogie."
-The Earl's bedchamber was adjacent to his "Grit Chalmer", the Great Chamber.
-After the Earl died, his body was laid out in the "Chamber of Dais", another name for the Great Chamber, and his valuables were secured in the bedchamber.
-After the Earl's steward left the castle, a number of alleged supernatural events occurred beginning with the sudden collapse of one of the servants in the "Laich Chalmer", Low Chamber.
-This "Laich Chalmer" was in another part of the castle, under a stair opposite the "Auld Hall."
-On the following day, a servant went up to the Gallery at the top of the "New Warke" where spices (which were precious) were stored.
+An early description of the death of George Gordon, 5th Earl of Huntly in 1576, transcribed or copied down by Richard Bannatyne as "The Maner of the Erle of Huntlies Death", gives some details of how the castle was used, and has been examined by historians including Charles McKean and Jenny Wormald.
+The Earl of Huntly was a healthy man and had been out hunting hares and a fox at Winton's Wood.
+After returning to Huntly, he suffered a stroke after dinner, or a collapse caused by food poisoning, while playing football outside the Castle on the Green.

+The Earl was given his cloak, and began to stagger as he approached the castle's outer gate, falling in a puddle.
+He was helped by the Master of Huntly to his own bedchamber in the round tower of the palace block, which was then called the "New Warke of Strathbogie."
+The tower room was adjacent to the "Grit Chalmer", the Great Chamber.
+After the Earl died, his brother Adam Gordon arranged for his body was laid out in the "Chamber of Dais", another name for the Great Chamber, and his valuables in boxes in coffers were secured in the same chamber and the outer chamber door of the suite was locked.

+After the Earl's steward left the castle, a number of alleged supernatural events occurred beginning with the sudden collapse of one of the servants who had gathered in the "Laich Chalmer", Low Chamber.
+This "Laich Chalmer" was in another part of the castle, under a stair, opposite the "Auld Hall."
+On the following day, a servant went up to the Gallery at the top of the "New Warke" a room where valuable spices were stored (near the room where the Earl's body lay).
 This servant and two companions also collapsed and when revived complained of feeling cold.

-After the Earl's body was embalmed and taken to the chapel, his brother sat on a bench in the Hall by the Great Chamber door, and heard unexplained sounds from the chamber.
+After the Earl's body was embalmed by the Aberdeen surgeon William Urquhart and taken to the chapel, the Earl's brother Patrick Gordon heard unexplained sounds while sitting on bench near the room where the body had been embalmed.
 It was said that "there is not a live thing bigger than a mouse may enter in that chamber with the door locked."
+References to a "leather chamber" at the castle in some retellings of the story likely derive from Scots terms "laich" and "letter" for the secondary or lower servant's hall.
+The account is hostile to the Gordon family, and ends with a complaint that Regent Morton and the young James VI were sympathetic to them, James VI is supposed to have wished the Lord Gordon should be brought to be his companion at Stirling Castle.